-August 00:00 UTC) but remains steady (~0.5 %) until 9 August 12:00UTC in the two uppermost layers because the CO convective plume is trapped within the AMA.
-The sudden release of BL emission just before the convective activities in the Sichuan Basin attributes the rapid increase of ~0.5 % in CO into the AMA.
+important in the 10-15 and 15-20 km layers because convection detrainment occurs above 10 km.
+The impact decreases in the 0.1-5 km layer as soon as the emissions are back to normal in SIC06 (8 August 00:00 UTC) but remains steady ($\sim 0.5\%$) until 9 August 12:00 UTC in the two uppermost layers because the CO convective plume is trapped within the AMA.
+The sudden release of BL emissions just before the convective activities in the Sichuan Basin is attributed to the rapid increase of $\sim 0.5\%$ in CO concentration into the AMA.

 The CO plume identified in Figs. 7 and 8 traces pollution emissions from the Sichuan BL into the AMA.
-In order to have an insight about the impact of Sichuan pollution on the ATAL formation we looked at the behaviour of simulated primary aerosols emitted by the same sources as CO.
-The POA (Primary Organic Aerosols) and BC (Black Carbon) distributions at 14.8 km for both size modes are displayed in Figure 10 for August 7 at 18:00 UTC.
-As expected the POA coarse particles mode #2 (accumulation mode; for details about size distribution, see section 2.3) has a much larger contribution to the mass concentration with maxima of \sim 5.5 μ g m-3 over the Sichuan Basin than the small particles mode #1 (Aitken mode; maxima of \sim 0.5 μ g m-3).
+In order to gain insight into the impact of Sichuan pollution on the ATAL formation, we looked at the behaviour of simulated primary aerosols emitted by the same sources as CO.
+The POA (primary organic aerosols) and BC (black carbon) distributions at 14.8 km for both size modes are displayed in Fig. 10 for 7 August at 18:00 UTC.
+As expected, the POA coarse particles mode #2 (accumulation mode; for details about size distribution, see Sect.
+2.3) has a much larger contribution to the mass concentration with a maximum of $\sim 5.5\,\mu g\,m^{-3}$ over the Sichuan Basin than the small particles mode #1 (Aitken mode; maxima of $\sim 0.5\,\mu g\,m^{-3}$).
 BC peak mass concentrations are about six times lower than POA with the same repartition between mode #1 and mode #2.